-(expenses that you pay each year as a percentage of the value of your investment) Investor Class Shares Institutional Class Shares Management Fees 1.15% 1.15% Other Expenses 0.10% 0.12% Total Annual Fund Operating Expenses 1.25% 1.27% Fee Waiver and Expense Reimbursement (1) 0.00% -0.27% Total Annual Fund Operating Expenses After Fee Waiver/ Expense Reimbursement 1.25% 1.00%
+(expenses that you pay each year as a percentage of the value of your investment) Investor Class Shares Institutional Class Shares Management Fees 1.15% 1.15% Other Expenses 0.11% 0.16% Total Annual Fund Operating Expenses 1.26% 1.31% Fee Waiver and Expense Reimbursement (1) -0.01% -0.31% Total Annual Fund Operating Expenses After Fee Waiver/ Expense Reimbursement (Total Annual Fund Operating Expenses After Fee Waiver/Expense Reimbursement may differ than those listed in the 1 05% 1 00% Financial Highlights) 1.25% 1.00%

-(1) Vulcan Value Partners, LLC ("Vulcan" or the "Adviser") has contractually agreed to limit the Fund's total annual fund operating expenses (exclusive of Acquired Fund Fees and Expenses (if any), brokerage expenses, interest expense, taxes and extraordinary expenses) to 1.25% and 1.00% of the Fund's average daily net assets with respect to Investor Class shares and Institutional Class shares, respectively.
-These fee waivers agreements (the "Expense Agreements") shall continue through August 31, 2023.
+Vulcan Value Partners, LLC ("Vulcan" or the "Adviser") has contractually agreed to limit the Fund's total annual fund operating expenses (exclusive of Acquired Fund Fees and Expenses (if any), brokerage expenses, interest expense, taxes and extraordinary expenses) to 1.25% and 1.00% of the Fund's average daily net assets with respect to Investor Class shares and Institutional Class shares, respectively.
+These fee waivers agreements (the "Expense Agreements") shall continue through August 31, 2024.
 The Adviser will be permitted to recapture expenses it has borne through the Expense Agreements to the extent that the Fund's expenses in later periods fall below the annual rates set forth in the Expense Agreements or in previous letter agreements; provided, however, that such recapture payments do not cause the Fund's expense ratio (after recapture) to exceed the lesser of (i) the expense cap in effect at the time of the waiver and (ii) the expense cap in effect at the time of the recapture.
 Notwithstanding the foregoing, the Fund will not pay any such deferred fees and expenses more than three years after the date on which the fee and expenses were deferred.
-The Adviser may not discontinue or modify this waiver prior to August 31, 2023 without the approval by the Fund's Board of Trustees.
+The Adviser may not discontinue or modify this waiver prior to August 31, 2024 without the approval by the Fund's Board of Trustees.